OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-insecure-angular.md

 <video #videoElement></video>
 ```

-And the unique responsability of the component's logic is letting OpenVidu know the exact HTML DOM video player associated to its StreamManger.
+And the unique responsibility of the component's logic is letting OpenVidu know the exact HTML DOM video player associated to its StreamManger.
 To do so we use method `StreamManager.addVideoElement`, which receives a native HTML video element.
 The way we implement this is Angular dependant: we get the video element with *@ViewChild* tag and we call the method once after the view has initialized (*ngAfterViewInit*) and once every time the StreamManager input changes (*set* method with *@Input* tag)

 ```typescript
 export class OpenViduVideoComponent implements AfterViewInit {